Bio & Press

 - Folk Alley

 Singing vibrant duets, writing deadly songs, playing handmade banjos and loving old acoustic guitars, Pharis & Jason Romero have a classic story.
 When some scratchy old records and a custom banjo led to their meeting in 2007, they quickly knew they were in for the long haul.
-They've since released five records - three as a duo - and toured across North America and the UK.
+They've since released five records - with a sixth coming out in May 2018 - and toured across North America and the UK.
 They've won a Juno award, been featured on NPR Music, CBC, BBC, and Folk Alley, and have performed on A Prairie Home Companion and CBC's The Vinyl Cafe.
 They are passionate teachers and believers in many things folk, and their heartbreakingly harmonic live show is an ever-evolving and never-ending quest for good songs and beautiful sounds.
 Pharis is Artistic Director for Voice Works, a workshop for singers, as part of her work as a diverse singing teacher; Jason instructs all styles of banjo playing, especially old-time three finger playing.

 The Long Version...